psaikido/hugle.uk/pages/prose/Thesium/index.md

 the void.
 Because he was Gaia's son and because his task would take many ages to fulfill, if ever, he had named himself 'Kronos'.

-Forever orbitting its dead mother, the moon kept Kronos safe.
+Forever orbitting his dead mother, the moon kept Kronos safe.
 This is where he made his plans.

 Humanity's central Artificial Intelligence, this Kronos, had sent out a myriad